 In April 2022, the Company added the Hemberget Property to its package of polymetallic projects in northern Sweden.
 The 29.4 sq. km property was acquired by staking in order to evaluate potential for intrusion hosted copper-nickel and volcanogenic massive sulphide (VMS) mineralization.
-During the period ended September 30, 2024, the Company incurred exploration expenditures of \$59,202 (2023 - \$124,336).
+During the period ended March 31, 2025, the Company incurred exploration expenditures of \$nil (2024 - \$59,202).